MissSkunky/MissSkunky/README.md

 - 🟢(online): active and paying attention
 - 🌙(away): offtab, usually watching vids, not looking at pt
 - ⛔(busy): afk
-- if my name says -afk-, -offtab-, or -sleepin-, **whisper me!**
+- if my name says -afk-, -offtab-, -at work-, or -sleepin-, ${\textsf{\color{pink}whisper me!}}$
 ## dni
-- i don't really have a dni, but i will block if you're being overly annoying or just straight up harassing me
+- i don't really have a dni, but i will block if you're annoying (covering me or asking for supporter build limit) or just straight up harassing me
 ## interests (italic are heavy likes, bold + italic are hyperfixations)
 ### games
 - *stardew valley*